sassoftware/sas-rest-api-postman-collections/README.md

 Repository of Postman collections for SAS Viya REST APIs and CAS Action REST APIs.
 To help build the repositories scope, contributions are encouraged.

 ## Installation/Usage
 Each folder in this repository is a self-contained Postman collection.
-Instrctions for usage and access to supporting data is included in each sample.
+Instructions for usage and access to supporting data is included in each sample.

 ## [](#contributing)Contributing